 Gary R. Johnson has been named by The National Trial Lawyers to its roster of the Top 100 Civil Plaintiff Trial Lawyers in Oregon.
 This prestigious honor is bestowed upon only a very select group of lawyers who have shown extraordinary skills, experience, and results in their areas of law.

 Car Accident Laws in Oregon

 Traumatic brain injury (TBI) is a general term, typically associated with a closed head injury.
 It is also commonly referred to as a concussion.
-In most cases, a car crash, a slip and fall accident, or a sports injury are the root causes.
+In most cases, a car crash or a sports injury are the root causes.
 In my years as a TBI attorney, I’ve seen my share of cases, and here’s what I’ve learned.

 As a car accident lawyer in Bend, Oregon, I hear stories about automotive mishaps all day long.
 One of the most frequently asked questions is always: “how to submit medical bills to an auto insurance if I’ve been injured in an accident”?
 I’ll guide you with this blog post.
 There are some definite steps to observe.
 Here’s your easy guide.

 On October 1, 2017, the Oregon Distracted Driving Law came into full effect on its streets and highways.
 A November 2019 study, comparing the nation’s texting-while-driving laws, concluded that Oregon now has the strictest rules in place in the US.
 Let’s look at exactly what the law allows – and doesn’t allow.